 The 285-kilometre, three-hour drive between Sydney and Canberra is an easy trip but can become dull if the only stops you take are to refuel at a servo.
 Knowing where to stop and what to do can make this drive an adventure in its own right.

-Australian Traveller has recommended the four essential stops on the drive between Sydney and Canberra to bring fun and flavour to your trip.
+Here are four essential stops on the drive between Sydney and Canberra to bring fun and flavour to your trip.

 If you enjoy antique shopping and bargain hunting, then exploring the villages of the Southern Highlands are a must.
 Berrima, Bowral, Mittagong and Moss Vale are crammed with antique shops where you can find unique treasures including jewellery, furniture, musical instruments and fashion pieces.
 Dirty Jane’s Bowral, Lydie du Bray Antiques in Braemar and Mittagong Antiques Centre are great places to start.